NethermindEth/Forta-Agents/UMA-Bots/Wallet-Monitoring/README.md

 ## Description

-This bot monitors for specific wallets (from a configurable list) that may use the [Across v2 bridge](https://across.to/) - a multichain bridge built on the [UMA protocol](https://umaproject.org/) as its source of on-chain data validation.
+This bot monitors specific wallets (from a configurable list) that may use the [Across v2 bridge](https://across.to/) - a multichain bridge built on the [UMA protocol](https://umaproject.org/) as its source of on-chain data validation.
 For more details refer [here](https://discourse.umaproject.org/t/forta-monitors-across-v2-request-for-proposals/1569).

 ## Supported Chains
 - Mainnet